icopy-site/awesome/docs/awesome/awesome-cybersecurity-blueteam.md

 - [git-crypt](https://www.agwa.name/projects/git-crypt/) - Transparent file encryption in git; files which you choose to protect are encrypted when committed, and decrypted when checked out.
 - [SonarQube](https://sonarqube.org) - Continuous inspection tool that provides detailed reports during automated testing and alerts on newly introduced security vulnerabilities.

+### Application or Binary Hardening

+- [Egalito](https://egalito.org/) - Binary recompiler and instrumentation framework that can fully disassemble, transform, and regenerate ordinary Linux binaries designed for binary hardening and security research.

 ### Fuzzing

 See [Awesome-Fuzzing](https://github.com/secfigo/Awesome-Fuzzing).